Jay P. Carmean

-In January of 2004, Jay joined Rhea Tannehill, Jr. to form Tannehill & Carmean, PLLC.
-In 2011, Matt McKenzie was named partner and the firm name changed to Tannehill, Carmean & McKenzie.
+In January of 2004, Jay joined Rhea Tannehill, Jr. to form Tannehill Carmean, PLLC.
 The firm has been voted “Oxford’s Best Law Firm” every year since 2010 and each year Jay was voted in a separate poll as one of the “Top 3 Favorite Attorneys in Oxford”.

-Jay holds an AV Peer Review Rating which is an outstanding achievement and demonstrates that a lawyer has earned the highest rating available for their legal ability and professional ethics.
+In 2015, Jay was awarded an AV Peer Review Rating which is an outstanding achievement and demonstrates that a lawyer has earned the highest rating available for their legal ability and professional ethics.